Retirement Benefits Appeals Tribunal

 Members of the Retirement Benefits Appeals Tribunal

-The Tribunal is expressly vested with jurisdiction to hear appeals by any person aggrieved by a decision of the Authority or the Chief Executive Officer within thirty days of receipt of the decision.
+Retirement Benefits Appeals Tribunal is expressly vested with jurisdiction to hear appeals by any person aggrieved by a decision of Retirement Benefits Authority or its Chief Executive Officer.
+The appeals should be filed within thirty days of receipt of the decision from the Authority or its CEO.

 In the hearing of appeals, the Tribunal has the powers of a subordinate court of the first class to summon witnesses, to take evidence upon oath or affirmation and to call the production of books and other documents.